AiP Upcoming Adventures

 Rosewell Plantation, Gloucester County, Virginia USA

 Rosewell mansion in Gloucester County, Virginia built in 1725 was one of the largest American houses of the colonial period.
-In 1916 fire broke out destroying the mansion and leaving the current ruin.
+In 1916 fire broke out destroying the mansion, leaving the current ruin.

 This will be a memorable way to mark the 250th anniversary of the US.